 Our research found that many heating controls are not well designed for people with poor sight and this has implications for many older people as well.

-Central heating controls should at least let you set the room temperature and turn the heating on and off.
-They could also give you:
+Central heating controls let you set the room temperature and turn the heating on and off.
+Some also give you: